bryanknox/azure-static-website-deploy-with-az-powershell/Environments/Environment-ScriptVariables-ReadMe.md

 ## resourceGroupName
 The name of the Azure Resource Group that will contain all of the Azure resources.

-This resource group will be created if it does not already exist.
+The resource group will be created if it does not already exist.

+Resource group name:
+- Unique within the containing Azure subscription.
+- 1-64 characters
+- Alphanumeric, underscores, parentheses, hyphens, periods, and Unicode characters that match the allowed characters.
+  - Regex pattern: `^[-\w\._\(\)]+$`
+- Can't end with period

 Example:
 ```json